tychart/BYU-CS-224-LABS/1-Linux-Systems/linux-systems.md

 ```

 where `user` should be replaced by your cs id / user name and `machine` should be replaced with the name of one of the CS lab machines.
-Examples of machine names you might use are: nyc, paris, rio, rome, tokyo.

 It rarely matters exactly which machine you are connected to, and all CS machines have access to the same file system, so all of your files and folders will be exactly the same on any CS machine.
 You will be prompted to enter your CS account password.
 You will then be asked if you want to trust the certificate of the machine (since this is your first time connecting).
 You can type `Y` or `Yes` and then press enter.